 HOW TO APPLY

-- Mail a non-refundable application fee of $50 payable to Boston Psychoanalytic Society & Institute, mailed to the same address.
+- There is a non-refundable application fee of $75.
+This may be paid online, or by check payable to Boston Psychoanalytic Society & Institute, which may be mailed to 141 Herrick Rd, Newton Centre, MA 02459.

-- You will be asked to include past professional information, three references, and a brief personal statement.
+- You will be asked to include past professional information, a CV, three references, and a brief personal statement.

 - Following receipt of an application, BPSI will contact the applicant for interviews with two faculty members.
 Our goal is for these interviews to be a mutually informative experience in which you will learn more about our training program and community, and we can discuss your professional experience and goals.